People’s Church is Standing on the Side of Love

 Split the Plate Offerings:

-Once per month our congregation splits the offering and donates the funds to various local and national organizations; such as COVE, The Community Table, AFFEW, The Great Start Collaborate, the UUA Association Sunday, The Great Wave Sangha Buddhists, the Michigan Unitarian Universalist Social Justice Network and the Unitarian Univerasalist Service Committee.
+On occasion our congregation splits the offering and donates the funds to various local and national organizations; such as COVE, The Community Table, AFFEW, The Great Start Collaborate, the UUA Association Sunday, The Great Wave Sangha Buddhists, the Michigan Unitarian Universalist Social Justice Network and the Unitarian Univerasalist Service Committee.

 People’s Church also allies itself with other Unitarian Universalist organizations working for social justice such as the Michigan Unitarian Universalist Social Justice Network.
 They are committed to making progressive policy changes in Michigan while also responding to justice issues outside our state.